EOSIO/taurus-node/docs/01_nodeos/07_concepts/10_context-free-data/index.md

 ---

 ## Overview
 The immutable nature of the blockchain allows data to be stored securely while also enforcing the integrity of such data.
 However, this benefit also complicates the removal of non-essential data from the blockchain.
-Consequently, EOSIO blockchains contain a special section within the transaction, called the *context-free data*.
+Consequently, EOSIO-Taurus blockchains contain a special section within the transaction, called the *context-free data*.
 As its name implies, data stored in the context-free data section is considered free of previous contexts or dependencies, which makes their potential removal possible.
 More importantly, such removal can be performed safely without compromising the integrity of the blockchain.

 [[info | Blockchain Integrity]]
 | Pruning of context-free data does not bend or relax the security of the blockchain.
 Nodes configured in full validation mode can still detect integrity violations on blocks with pruned transaction data.